 Causes: Blowhole usually forms due to the high moisture on the chills.
 Besides, Low permeability, inadequate vents, and improper sand mixing may also lead to blowhole defects.

 Solutions: During the process, it is necessary to ensure the use of dry chills and coatings and the optimum temperature of the target metal.
 It is essential to avoid using refined sand grains during the sand casting process.

 Shrinkage defects typically form cavities due to formation at a closed loop during the molten metal solidification process.
-As we already mentioned, shrinkage can be of two types: open and closed shrinkage.
+As mentioned, shrinkage can be of two types: open and closed.

 Causes: The primary reason for shrinkage defects may be the improper position of the chills.
 Besides, wet sand, high metal pressure, and sudden changes in thickness may also create shrinkage defects.

-Solutions: Before the casting process, it is necessary to dry the mold by using CO2 gas for at least 60 seconds so that the mold becomes highly rigid.
+Solutions: Before the casting process, it is necessary to dry the mould using CO2 gas for at least 60 seconds to become highly rigid.
 The operator must ensure the chills are in the correct position.

 Tears or Cracks

 Hot tears or cracks happen due to the temperature turbulence during the metal solidification.
 These defects look like shart and broken jagged lines at the edges.